This review will cover:

 All in all, I have found emptying and cleaning the machine very easy.

 The machine is incredibly quiet when churning a batch of ice cream.
-I have noticed that it starts to make a slight noise after about 25 minutes when the motor starts to struggle with the hardened ice cream.
-I haven’t found the noise this machine makes an issue.
+I have noticed that it starts to make a slight noise at about 25 but I haven’t found this to be an issue.

-If you found this review helpful and are thinking of buying the Musso Polla 5030, you can support the blog by using the link below to buy your machine from the chaps at amazon.
+If you found this review helpful and would like to support the blog, you can use the link below to get your machine from the chaps at amazon

 Hope that review helps.

-- Powerful in-built compressor that can churn a 1000g batch in about 12 minutes.
+- Powerful in-built compressor that can churn a 1000g batch in an impressive13 minutes.